 With such immense power and influence, getting your small business on the first page of Google might seem unrealistic, However, it this very power Google holds that makes it more possible than ever for small and local businesses to rank high in search results—for free!

-In this post I'm going to cover several tangible actions you can take to help your business rise to the top of the first page, using two free strategies: website optimization and listing optimization.
-I will first cover the importance of the first page of Google and then get into the tactics, which include:
+In this post I’m going to cover several tangible actions you can take to help your business rise to the top of the first page, using two free strategies: website optimization and listing optimization.
+I will first cover the importance of the first page of Google and then get into the tactics.

 It’s abundantly clear that the first page of Google is a worthwhile (if not essential) goal for any business, but let’s first go over its specific benefits, as this can help you prioritize within your business’s strategy.

 Google’s search results are getting more robust— with Knowledge Panels, answer boxes, expandable related questions, local results, and more.
 With so many ways to stand out, working for top ranking is well worth the effort, especially considering that traffic and click-through rate both fall off precipitously as one works their way down the search results.